Back To All

 14. Code Coverage

 This type of metric determines the percentage of lines of code successfully validated under a test procedure.
 This, in turn, helps in determining how well a software is verified and if the code is readable and maintainable.
-Pair it with other metrics to fully understand how likely the software is to contain errors or undetected bugs.
+Pair it with other software developer productivity metrics to fully understand how likely the software is to contain errors or undetected bugs.

 15. Commit Risk